brisa-build/brisa/docs/api-reference/server-apis/getServer.md

 ---
-description: Get the server instace of Brisa
+description: Get the server instance of Brisa
 ---

 # `getServer`